 Many of our residence halls are accessible to students with physical disabilities.
-Be sure to notify us if you need accommodations such as wheelchair accessible facilities, devices/alarms for hearing impairments, or special dietary needs.
-Early notification and complete information about your needs allows us to best assist you.
+Be sure to notify us if you need accommodations such as wheelchair-accessible facilities, devices/alarms for hearing impairments, or special dietary needs.
+Early notification and complete information about your needs allow us to best assist you.

 Wisconsin law [SS 36.25 (46)] requires students who live in a University Residence Hall to affirm whether they have received vaccination against meningococcal disease and hepatitis B, and to provide the dates of vaccination if any.
 The University Health Services has a health record form for students to complete which is confidential and will be retained by University Health Services.

 Choosing a place to live is a very important decision, and our staff at the University of Wisconsin–Madison are committed to assisting you to see if the University Residence Halls will work for you.
 University Housing acknowledges that not all students may identify as female or male, and we want to create a welcoming environment for you in the residence halls.
 We would be happy to work with students who may identify as trans*gender, genderqueer, gender non-conforming, and/or non-binary regarding life in the halls.

 Differently gendered and transgender students are encouraged to contact us as you consider your housing decision or if you would like to discuss any questions or issues related to your gender identity.
 Be sure to call prior to your contract deadline to discuss your options.